Next-gen superyachts drop anchor in Dubai

 (CNN) — Behind a new generation of superyachts lies an intriguing idea, if industry professionals are to be believed: that some first-time buyers of the ultimate luxury item aren't that interested in material possessions.

 "New owners are more into experiences over things," Rainer Behne, chairman of BehneMar Yachting Consultancy, told CNN.
 "This is not the generation that wants to buy, buy, buy," adds Abeer Alshaali, executive management officer of boat maker Gulf Craft.
 "It's the generation that wants to go out in the world and see what there is to find."
 So where does that leave high-end ship builders?
-Enter the "explorer" superyacht.
+Enter the "explorer" superyacht with travel in mind.
 Think Ernest Shackleton, but with a Cordon Bleu-trained chef at hand.
 Alshaali describes long-range engines, solar panels for additional power and hybrid hulls "that can withstand any kind of storm."

 Each year the yacht industry gathers at the Dubai International Boat Show, the biggest event of its kind in the Gulf.